Updated 20 March 2025

 Both solutions are then applied directly to the scalp.
 Then massage the scalp (without rubbing) and leave on for 5 to 15 minutes, like a mask, before rinsing thoroughly with cold (ideally) or lukewarm water.

-Of course, these "homemade" recipes are not nearly as effective at removing impurities from the scalp over the long term as a complex, specially formulated natural product such as the Laits Clauderer.
+Of course, these "homemade" recipes are nowhere near as effective at removing impurities from the scalp over the long term as a complex, specially formulated natural product, such as Laits Clauderer.

 How do you remove scabs from the scalp?